 7. Don’t Rent or Buy an International Cell Phone in the USA – Some US companies recommend you buy or rent an international cell phone from them before you travel to Thailand.
 Don’t.
 As I said, cell phones in Thailand are much cheaper than in the US, so why spend more money if you don’t have to?

 Using a cell phone in Thailand is incredibly easy and very cheap.
-Follow these quick tips and you’ll have a cell phone connected and working in less than 30 minutes.
+Follow these quick tips and you will have a cell phone connected and working in less than 30 minutes.